Dorking: Deepdene Terrace and Gardens

-Deepdene was a country house to the west of Dorking.
+Deepdene was a country house to the south-east of Dorking.
 Its name derives from the narrow natural amphitheatre in the former grounds, most likely formed by erosion of the sandstone hillside by spring water.
 The gardens were first laid out by Charles Howard in the 1650s and both the diarist, John Evelyn, and John Aubrey recorded visits there in the second half of the 17th century.
 The grounds include a mausoleum in which owners Thomas Hope and Henry Thomas Hope are buried.

 In the late 19th century, the property began a period of decline accelerated by the bankruptcy of the owner, Lord Francis Hope, in 1896.
 Much of the estate was sold for housebuilding in the early 20th century.
 In 1943, the terrace and garden were purchased by the Dorking and Leith Hill Preservation Society (chaired by Ralph Vaughan Williams) and transferred to the UDC, however the house was demolished in 1969.
 In the mid-2010s, the garden was restored and was reopened to the public as the "Deepdene Trail".